 When the paper is fully anonymous and ready for review, convert it to Adobe PDF format.
 Please check the settings of your converter so it does not inadvertently include your name and affiliation in the properties of the PDF file.

-Return to the online submission system using the link on the call for participation page, select the entry for your paper, and click a link in the upper right of the page to add or update the file.
+Return to the online submission system using the link on the call for submissions page, select the entry for your paper, and click a link in the upper right of the page to add or update the file.

 After receiving confirmation, go to the submission site to review your submission for accuracy.